 3. Demo the solutions.
 Be sure to test out any solutions you’re considering to see how they work in practice and if they fit your needs.

 4. Choose the right solution for you.
-There is no single “right” answer when selecting a sales enablement platform and CRM solution – the best choice is the one that meets your specific needs and works best for your team.
+There is no single “right” answer for this.
+The best choice is the one that meets your specific needs and works best for your team.